juanchok12/Concentration-of-Banking/README.md

 Both were obtained from the National Information Center.<br>
  "Relationships.csv" & "Attributes.csv".
 National Information Center.
 Federal Financial Instututions Examination Council.
 Feb.
 5, 2024.
 [Link](https://www.ffiec.gov/npw/FinancialReport/DataDownload).

+ ### Data for the phylogenetic tree tab
+ The package used to create the phylogenetic tree is HighCharts, which is based on JavaScript.
+The data, however, was compiled by me engaging in business corporate research to find the recent historical merging & acquisition history of the Big Four banks.
+The reason I added phylogenetic tree in addition to the network plot of acquisitions and mergers is because the data shared by the NIC has a lot of data points on the branch and subsidiary consolidations.
+Additionally, I found that that categorization of the transformations in the NIC database (e.g. whether it was a purchase or a merger) was not optimally accurate.
+Therefore, I wanted to have a summarized version of the recent historical activity in the merging & acquisition of the Big Four banks, that gives the additional data point of market value/cost of the merging/acquisition.

 ## Analysis of Consolidated Assets

 ### a) From web scraping HTML tables to CSV files to creating pivot data frames using Python: